lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 	 <img src="{{ site.baseurl }}/images/set-working-dir/downloads_folder.png"></a>
 	 <figcaption> Screenshot of the computer's Downloads folder containing the
 	 new <b>NEONDSMetTimeSeries.zip </b> file.
 Source: National Ecological Observatory Network (NEON)
 	 </figcaption>
 </figure>

 Third, we must move the data files to the location we want to work with them.
 We recommend moving the .zip to a dedicated **data** directory within the **Documents** directory on your computer.
-This **data** directory can then be a repository for all data subset you use for the NEON Data Skills tutorials.
-Note: If you choose not to use the directory **~/Documents/data** for your data, modify the directions below with the appropriate file path to your "data" directory.
+This **data** directory can then be a repository for all data subsets you use for the NEON Data Skills tutorials.
+Note: If you chose  to store your data in a different directory (e.g., not in **~/Documents/data**), modify the directions below with the appropriate file path to your **data** directory.

 Fourth, we need to unzip/uncompress the file so that the data files can be accessed.
 Use your favorite tool that can unpackage/open .zip files (e.g.,